Talavera pottery (Talavera Poblana) is a Mexican and Spanish pottery tradition from Talavera de la Reina, in Spain.

 Talavera’s production

-2. Next, the piece is shaped by hand on a potter’s wheel, then left to dry for a number of days.
+- Next, the piece is shaped by hand on a potter’s wheel, and then left to dry for several days.
 Then comes the first firing, done at 850 °C. The piece is tested to see if there are any cracks in it.
 The initial glazing, which creates the milky-white background, is applied.

 This process is so complicated and plagued with the possibility of irreparable damage that during colonial times, artisans prayed special prayers, especially during the firing process.